weiyaomeng/weiyaomeng.github.io/_pages/about.md

 Teaching
 ======

-Teaching support:
+Teaching support
 ----
 - Co-convey the module Fundamentals of Artificial Intelligence (2023 spring).
 - Modules supported: Mathematics for Computer Scientists, Programming and Algorithms, Systems and Architecture, Computer Fundamentals, Operating Systems & Concurrency, Developing Maintainable Software, Simulation and Optimisation for Decision Support, and Data Modelling and Analysis.

-BSc/MSc project supervision:
+BSc/MSc project supervision
 ----
 - Mingda Du (started in 2023) - Machine Learning-assisted Automatic Configuration of Metaheuristics for Vehicle Routing Problems
 - Gan Gao (started in 2023) - Research on Search Algorithms for Solving Capacitated Vehicle Routing Problem Based on Reinforcement Learning.